kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/02 - Why megaprojects fail (and what that says about us)/New Eurasia Land Bridge.md

 ## What Happened Before

-Shipping from China to Europe was slow and dependent on terrible water-based routes.
+Shipping from China to Europe was slow and dependent on terrible water based routes.
 Wasting jet fuel was faster but expensive.
 Reviving Silk Road with trains sounded like a great idea — fast, cheaper than air, and less vulnerable than sea.

 ## What Happened During